abgulati/Privion/README.md

 - Specifically, the error will be along the lines of `subprocess.CalledProcessError: Command '['ninja', '-v']' returned non-zero exit status 1104.`

-- LLMs, even the likes of Gemini-3 and GPT5 etc will be unable to assist in resolving this - they'll fixate on the error code as `LNK1104: cannot open file` points to a Windows-Linker error caused by file permissions or other issues and they'll insist it's a hung Python process or other issues with Ninja, CUDA, and Visual Studio / CMake on Windows that are the root cause.
+- LLMs, even the likes of Gemini-3 and GPT5 etc will be unable to assist in resolving this - they'll fixate on the error code as `LNK1104: cannot open file` points to a Windows-Linker error caused by file permissions or other issues and they'll insist it's a hung Python process or other issues with Ninja, CUDA, and Visual Studio / CMake on Windows.

 - **However the error has nothing to do with Ninja, VS, CUDA or anything of the like and is simply a mismatch between the pip installed and git cloned versions of ExLlama!
-So if this error is encountered, the solution is to simply pip uninstall -y exllamav2 exllamav3,  followed by `pip install .` from with the `exllamav2` and `exllamav3` dirs as detailed above!**
+So, if this error is encountered, the solution is to simply `pip uninstall -y exllamav2 exllamav3`,  followed by `pip install .` from with the `exllamav2` and `exllamav3` dirs as detailed above!**

 - If you do encounter the above error, it is however a good idea to validate that Ninja is correctly installed - via Git Bash:
     ```
     ninja --version
-    echo $?     # should returne exit-code 0
+    echo $?     # should return exit-code 0
     ```

 - If the exit-code from the above is anything other than `0`, then `pip uninstall -y ninja` and `pip install ninja` and retry, however this is unlikely to be an issue!

-- Lastly of note, `pip install exllamav2 exllamav3` installs the Just-In-Time (JIT) compile versions of these packages, which leads to very slow startup times for HF-Waitress as the backends must be compiled on load, while performing `pip install .` from within the cloned repos builds the entire package and allows for near-instant startup of the HF-Waitress server.
+- Lastly of note, `pip install exllamav2 exllamav3` will install the Just-In-Time (JIT) compile versions of these packages, which leads to very slow startup times for HF-Waitress as the backends must be compiled on load, while performing `pip install .` from within the cloned repos builds the entire package and allows for near-instant startup of the HF-Waitress server.

 #### Permission Errors

-- In case you encounter `Permission` Errors when quantizing models with ExLlamaV2, try the following:
+- In case you encounter `Permission` Errors when quantizing models with ExLlama, try the following:

-    0. FIRSTLY, see the sections on OneDrive & the proper installation procedure!!
+    0. FIRSTLY, see the above sections on OneDrive & the proper installation procedures!!

-    1. OneDrive is the most likely culprit if on a synced folder so make sure to disable or at least temporarily shut it.
+    1. OneDrive is the most likely culprit if on a synced folder so make sure to disable it, even if temporarily.

-    2. If that doesn't work/apply, try running `python hf_waitress.py --exl2` via an Admin shell from within the `LARS-Enterprise/web_app` dir.
+    2. If that doesn't work/apply, try running `python hf_waitress.py --exl2` (or `--exl3` depending on which backend you were trying to run) via an Admin shell from within the `LARS-Enterprise/web_app` dir.

     3. If all else fails, try uninstalling and re-installing via an `Admin` shell: run `pip uninstall exllamav2 -y`, delete the entire `exllamav2` directory, re-clone and re-install, and retry quantization via `python hf_waitress.py --exl2` from within the `LARS-Enterprise/web_app` dir.
+Again, swap for exl3 depending on what you were trying to run.

 [Back to Table of Contents](https://github.com/abgulati/LARS-Enterprise?tab=readme-ov-file#table-of-contents)